-- 3) Identification of observers and their roles.
-Depending on the specific objectives of the survey, these should include as a minimum two observers.
-One for the left and one for the right side of the plane.
-Depending on seats and weight restrictions, more observers and a navigator can be included.
-An example of roles could be: - a) Observer 1 Recording data into tablet, left.
-Photographs, - b) Observer 2 Recording data onto hardcopy maps, right.
-Photographs - c) Observer 3 Recording data into hardcopy maps, left.
-Photographs - d) Observer 4 Recording data onto tablet, right.
-Photographs, left. - e) Navigator Flight path adherence, liaison between observers and pilot, verbal cues on location to observers. - 4) Drawing up a flight plan.
+- c) Navigator/photographer Flight path planning and adherence during flight, liaison between observers and pilot, verbal cues on location to observers, noting flight time over each reef, monitoring flight time, fuel and reef priorities. - d) Observer 3 Recording data into hardcopy maps and narrating observations, left. - e) Observer 4 Dedicated Photography, right. - 4) Drawing up a flight plan.
 For consistency and comparison with past aerial surveys, the flight plan should replicate previous flight paths as much as possible.
-A "priority list" of reefs should be drawn up which includes in-water survey sites/long-term monitoring sites, reefs with in-situ temperature loggers and/or reefs of particular interest for other justified reasons.
+A "priority list" of reefs should be created based on past aerial bleaching surveys using GIS tools and GPX files that can guide realtime flight decisions (See Appendix 2).
+Priority reefs for aerial surveys should includes in-water survey sites (AIMS long-term monitoring sites, sites with recent bleaching observations and bleaching severity data), reefs with in-situ temperature loggers, reefs included in previous aerial survey flight plans and/or reefs of particular interest for other justified reasons.
 If any of these reefs are not on the flight path, they may be added subject to flight constraints.
 Flight constraints usually relate to maximizing the flying time with highest number of priority reefs and total reefs covered by the survey. - 5) Timing of surveys.
 This takes into consideration the need to conduct the surveys when bleaching is at its peak (most intense), but before major mortality sets in.
-This will be informed by early warning systems (e.g. satellite-derived temperature/bleaching products, real-time temperature monitoring, bleaching thresholds, etc.), in-water surveys from tourism and industry partners, anecdotal reports from the general public and scientists actively accessing the local coral reefs.
-In the past, the GBR surveys have generally been undertaken in March.
+This will be informed by early warning systems (e.g. satellite-derived temperature/bleaching products, real-time temperature monitoring, bleaching thresholds, etc.), in-water surveys from research teams, tourism and industry partners, anecdotal reports from the general public and scientists actively accessing the local coral reefs.
+In the past, the GBR surveys have generally been undertaken in March, but could be required earlier depending on the timing and intensity of marine heatwaves in January or February.